semrush/intergalactic/website/docs2/filter-group/filter-kd-positions-volume/filter-kd-positions-volume.md

 **When working with filters, it is important for the user to:**

-- understand that there are preset values and the ability to enter what he needs;
+- understand that there are preset values and the ability to enter what they need;
 - quickly navigate and choose a value from the preset ones;
 - quickly understand that nothing was found;
 - quickly reset the entered data and search again;